melindakim16/Tactiread_webapp/README.md

 This project is built around the idea of **“Another Way of Seeing”** — translating mathematical functions into a form that can be *visually explored* and even *physically rendered* through motion control.

 ---
+## Security / Redacted Code Notice

+This repository contains a public-facing version of the project.
+Some key codes (e.g., API keys, credentials) and certain core logic sections have been intentionally hidden or removed because this application is currently being used in collaboration with a third-party company.

+If you need access for legitimate review, deployment, or partnership purposes, please contact the maintainer.

 ## Key Features